Scientific Name : Astragalus deterior

 Ranks and Status

 State Rank Reason : Astragalus deterior is endemic to Montezuma County, Colorado, USA, where it has been documented in 10 occurrences.
+Monitoring data indicates a severe downward trend within the last 20 years.
 It is considered to be vulnerable to the effects of climate change, particularly long-term drought.
 Non-motorized recreation and competition with the invasive species Bromus tectorum also pose threats to this species.

 U.S. Endangered Species Act : none